Dental Implant FAQs

 My family dentist does not perform implants because they say that they are problematic.
 Is this true?

-For additional questions on implant dentistry, please visit our Dental Implant Learning Center, and to schedule an appointment, please contact our Chicago dental implant office and a member of the Winterset team will be glad to be of service.
+For additional questions on implant dentistry, please visit our Implant Dentistry, and to schedule an appointment, please contact our Chicago dental implant office and a member of the Winterset team will be glad to be of service.